naveensk21/MLFakeNewDetect/README.md

 [(WELFake)](https://www.kaggle.com/datasets/saurabhshahane/fake-news-classification) is a dataset of 72,134 news articles with 35,028 real and 37,106 fake news.
 The dataset contains four columns: Serial number (starting from 0); Title (about the text news heading); Text (about the news content); and Label (0 = fake and 1 = real).

+## Data Preprocessing
+Before initiating text classification, it's crucial to preprocess news articles to ensure data quality and model effectiveness.
+This preprocessing involves several steps:
+- Cleaning: punctuation, numerical values, and extra white spaces.
+This step prepares the text for analysis by eliminating irrelevant elements that could confuse the model.
+- Stop Word Removal: Eliminate common sets of words (stop words) that do not contribute significantly to the meaning of the text.
+- Lemmatization: Convert words to their base or dictionary form.
+This process reduces words to their root form, enhancing the model's ability to understand the text by reducing the complexity of the input data.

 # Code Structure
 ```bash
 .